krre/aprilbrush/README.md

-# AprilBrush 0.2.0
+# AprilBrush

-AprilBrush is a Qt-based application for digital painting with support for layers, brush libraries and multi-page, written in C++/JavaScript/QML languages.
+AprilBrush is a Qt-based application for digital painting with support for layers, brush libraries and multi-page.
 The program saves the image files in the format OpenRaster and can also export them to PNG.
 Required a pressure sentive input device (graphic tablet).

 ## Dependencies
-- Qt 5.10.0
+- Qt 6.2

 ## Download
 https://github.com/krre/aprilbrush/releases